osrf/gazebo_tutorials/guided_a/tutorial3.md

         gedit gazebo/gui/TimeWidget.cc

-1. Then go to the line number found on the search (in this case 137), and change `Real Time Factor` to `RTF` and then save the file.
+1. Then go to the line number found on the search (in this case 137), change `Real Time Factor` to `RTF` and then save the file.

-1. Now back at our build terminal, let's re-run commands to install:
+1. Now back at our build terminal, let's re-run commands to build and install:

         sudo make install